the-other-mariana/paparelo/01272022/README.md

     ![img](res/5.png)

-3. **Union**: link tasks in a bigger sqauare if necessary.
+3. **Union**: link tasks in a bigger square if necessary.
 That is, if the tasks are very small and there is **dependency** between them, we can **serialize them** and use that to say that they should be executed by **the same processor**.
 In this case it is not necessary, but we can do it to see how it works with bigger tasks:

     1. We can make a bigger sub task by joining both tasks into one.